Jun Hong Lu: Founding of Guan Yin Citta Dharma Door

 Since the creation of Guan Yin Citta Dharma Door in 2006, the group of audience grows fast.
-Master Lu also had lecture tours around the world every year since 2009，to promote Buddhism Teaching and Chinese traditional culture.
+Lu also had lecture tours around the world every year since 2009，to promote Buddhism Teaching and Chinese traditional culture.

 He and his team have organized public lecture tours in more than 30 countries and regions with more than 200 lectures.
 For example, Sydney in Australia; New York, Los Angeles, San Francisco and Boston in the United States; Toronto and Vancouver in Canada; Brussels in Belgium; Madrid in Spain; and Rome in Italy.
-Master Lu also delivered speeches in Singapore, Malaysia, Hong Kong, UK, France, Germany, Denmark, Thailand, New Zealand, and Taiwan.
+Lu also delivered speeches in Singapore, Malaysia, Hong Kong, UK, France, Germany, Denmark, Thailand, New Zealand, and Taiwan.
 The Dharma Convention held by Guan Yin Citta Dharma Door allows visitors to enter for free, and the Buddhism books are sent out for free.
 The discipleship initiation ceremony is conducted for free.
 The speeches are in Mandarin, but there are simultaneous translation for people who cannot understand Mandarin.